CBSE

 History of Central Board of Secondary Education (CBSE)

 The main goal behind setting up this board was to reduce the workload on the Secondary Education Commission.
+The primary functions of this board include determining the rules for the establishment of secondary schools, conducting surveys, and promoting uniformity.

 Full formCentral Board of Secondary Education